-Like many mental health facilities, even though many people were treated well and cured here, there are still dark stories attached to the property, including tales of abuse and horror, although no actual evidence of any such activity has ever been uncovered.
-Considering that Undercliff served for decades as a refuge for those afflicted with turberculosis and other serious diseases, no doubt that more than a few people have died on the property.
+Like many mental health facilities, even though many people were treated well and cured here, there were still dark stories attached to the property, including tales of abuse and horror, although no actual evidence of any such activity was ever been uncovered.
+Considering that Undercliff served for decades as a refuge for those afflicted with turberculosis and other serious diseases, no doubt that more than a few people died on the property.

-Consequently, there have been numerous reports of hauntings here.
-Some allege to have heard the voices of children, both laughing and crying, while others have claimed to have seen the shadows and spirit of children in the windows of the now-empty buildings.
-Those who have ventured inside the buildings have supposedly heard the footsteps of patients running from orderlies as well as the screams of the mentally ill undergoing treatment.
+Consequently, there were been numerous reports of hauntings.
+Some alleged to have heard the voices of children, both laughing and crying, while others claimed to have seen the shadows and spirit of children in the windows of the empty buildings.
+Those who ventured inside the buildings supposedly heard the footsteps of patients running from orderlies as well as the screams of the mentally ill undergoing treatment.

-A few purported sightings involve the ghost of one patient who was supposedly attacked and murdered by fellow residents (again, unsubstantiated); the story goes that you can see the phantom of the lost soul wandering the grounds at night.
-EVPs and other otherworldly manifestations have also been reported to have been captured by those investigating the facility.
+A few purported sightings involved the ghost of one patient who was supposedly attacked and murdered by fellow residents (again, unsubstantiated); the story went that you could see the phantom of the lost soul wandering the grounds at night.
+EVPs and other otherworldly manifestations were also reported to have been captured by those investigating the facility.

-As it is state property, it is off limits to the general public, although that doesn’t prevent adventurers from trying to investigate the place on their own.
-Numerous pictures and videos of Undercliff taken by amateur explorers and the curious can be found across the internet.
-In July 2010, three local teenagers (and aspiring ghosthunters) made headlines when one of them was injured after jumping from a cliff near the property while being chased by police for trespassing.
+As it is state property, it was off limits to the general public, although it didn’t prevent adventurers from trying to investigate the place on their own.
+Numerous pictures and videos of Undercliff taken by amateur explorers and the curious still can be found across the internet.
+In July 2010, three local teenagers (and aspiring ghost hunters) made headlines when one of them was injured after jumping from a cliff near the property while being chased by police for trespassing.

-Further adding to the creepy mystique of Undercliff is that it’s rumored to be tied to notorious serial killer Hadden Clark.
+Further adding to the creepy mystique of Undercliff was that it was rumored to be tied to notorious serial killer Hadden Clark.
 In April 2000, Clark, who evidently had lived in Meriden with his grandfather back in the late 1970s and early 80s, was taken from his prison in Maryland and brought by authorities to Connecticut to show them where he had possibly buried one of his victims, but no body was ever found.
-Although never stated officially exactly where the search was made, it’s been speculated to have been on the grounds of Undercliff.
+Although never stated officially exactly where the search was made, it was speculated to have been on the grounds of Undercliff.

 Which totally makes sense.
 Where else would a cross-dressing cannibal psychopath bury the remains of his victims then in the shadow of an abandoned and supposedly haunted insane asylum?